saiichihashimoto/sanity-typed/packages/types/README.md

 ## Breaking Changes

+### 7 to 8

+#### Typescript version from 5.7.2 <= x <= 5.7.3

+The supported Typescript version is now 5.7.2 <= x <= 5.7.3.
+Older versions are no longer supported and newer versions will be added as we validate them.

 ### 6 to 7

 #### Typescript version from 5.4.2 <= x <= 5.6.3

 The supported Typescript version is now 5.4.2 <= x <= 5.6.3.
-Older versions are no longer supported and newer versions will be added as we validate it.
+Older versions are no longer supported and newer versions will be added as we validate them.

 #### `as const` needed for certain types to infer correctly